ndrshn/depremler/README.md

 # Earhquakes Between 2003-2022 in Türkiye

-This small application pulls the earthquake data (XML files) from the web site of Kandilli Observatory and saves them into JSON files year by year.
+This app pulls earthquakes since 2003 from the Kandilli Observatory website and saves them in JSON format (separated by year).

 ### Data Format